il Nido Restaurant, Marlboro, NJ: A Dining Review

 Liquor: Full Bar service.

-il Nido, opened in March 2019, has achieved success as one of the best Italian restaurants in Central Jersey.
+il Nido is regarded as one of the best Italian restaurants in Central Jersey.
 This is a destination restaurant that is not for just a night out for dinner --- Il Nido is an excellent upscale, Chef-Inspired Casual dining experience.

-Unlike many old school traditional, red sauce Italian restaurants in Central Jersey, il Nido (translated as "The Nest") sets itself apart with serving an inspirational modern Italian menu with authentic regional specialties.
+Unlike many old-school traditional, red sauce Italian restaurants in Central Jersey, il Nido (translated as "The Nest") sets itself apart by serving an inspirational modern Italian menu with authentic regional specialties.

 Il Nido originated as a vision by owner Joe Folgore, a successful local business entrepreneur who emigrated from Sicily.